How to Download Apps to SD Card on Android? | 2023

 However, a workaround lets you partition your SD card and use it as internal storage.
 This method also allows you to move any app you want to the SD card, including those customarily installed, to the device’s internal storage.
 Here’s how:

-3. Download and run the “MiniTool Partition Wizard” app from Google Play.
+1. First, root your Android device/ Install a root-enabled app that can partition your SD card.
+Download and run the “MiniTool Partition Wizard” app from Google Play.
 This free application will allow you to format your SD card as internal storage on any Android device running Android 5.0 or later.

-7. Set the size of the partition to be the same as or larger than your device’s internal storage (or leave it at its default setting)
+2. Choose “Create Partition” from the main menu.
+Select your SD card from the list of available drives.
+Choose “Primary” as the partition type.
+Set the size of the partition to be the same as or larger than your device’s internal storage (or leave it at its default setting).
+Click OK to create the partition.
+Close the MiniTool Partition Wizard app

-10. Reboot your Android device
+3. Reboot your Android device

 Finally, after rebooting, your SD card will show as “Internal storage” in Settings > Storage & USB.
 Therefore, you can now install apps to this card just like you do on your device’s internal storage.

-See also: How To Remove Write Protection On Micro SD Card
+See Also: How To Remove Write Protection On Micro SD Card

 Conclusion :